project-robius/book/src/whitepaper/motivation.md

-## 3. Clear business advantages of multi-platform app dev in Rust
+## 3. Rust app dev has clear business advantages

 * Business case/perspective – why is this needed?
     * See Signal app’s multi-team split approach for multiple redundant stacks